nim-lang/nimble/readme.markdown

 A URL to a repository can also be specified, Nimble will automatically detect the type of the repository that the url points to and install it.

+### nimble develop

+The ``develop`` command allows you to link an existing copy of a package into your installation directory.
+This is so that when developing a package you don't need to keep reinstalling it for every single change.

+    $ cd ~/projects/jester
+    $ nimble develop

+Any packages depending on ``jester`` will now use the code in ``~/projects/jester``.

+If you specify a package name to this command, Nimble will clone it into the current working directory.

+    $ nimble develop jester

+The ``jester`` package will be cloned into ``./jester`` and it will be linked to your installation directory.

 ### nimble uninstall

 The ``uninstall`` command will remove an installed package.
 Attempting to remove